singer-io/getting-started/BEST_PRACTICES.md

 `source` is a short name describing the source of the data within the context of this Tap.
 You should choose a source naming structure that allows easy grouping.
 For an HTTP service, you should not use a full URL.
-For example, for a Tap thatpaginates through orders by making GET requests to `http://myapi.com/customers/{cust-id}/orders?offset={offset}&limit={limit}`, "orders" would be a good source name.
+For example, for a Tap that paginates through orders by making GET requests to `http://myapi.com/customers/{cust-id}/orders?offset={offset}&limit={limit}`, "orders" would be a good source name.